zvoverman/text-summarizer/cli/README.md

 - **Flexibility:** Easily integrate smry into scripts, automation workflows, or utilize it for manual text summarization in the terminal.

-**Note:** This project is primarily created for educational purposes, providing a hands-on experience with building a fully functional command-line interface (CLI).
-Despite its educational focus, smry incorporates all the essential functionality expected from any CLI tool.

 ## Installation

 Before using the smry CLI, make sure you have Node.js installed.
 Then, follow these steps: